 You can also get shirts with special additions like UPF protection and insect resistance.
 These are really good things to look for too but at the start, as mentioned above, I strongly advise that you don’t throw yourself straight into very deep and wild locations, keep it safe and simple 🙂

-The North Face Flex Crew Tee, pictured at the start of this post, is a good example of a hiking tee.
-Below, I've listed a couple of examples of hiking shirts.
+The tee, pictured at the start of this post, is a good example of a hiking tee.
+Below, I’ve listed a couple of examples of hiking shirts.
 These are mainly to give you an idea of what you should be looking for when the time comes and you decide to purchase hiking specific gear.
 You can click on the pictures to learn more.

 Note: these links are sponsored links.
 You can read our full Affiliate Disclosure Statement here.

 I don’t want to go into loads of detail here for this but this is a hiking / camping specific shirt.
 It’s made from, nylon, polyester and polyester mesh so fits the bill in terms of material make-up.
 Price-wise the RRP (Recommended Retail Price) is in the region of $50 to $60 dollars and you can easily utilize it elsewhere, for example, day-to-day use, if you play golf, etc.